MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-combo-chart-merge-visualizations.md

 For information about using the Filters pane, see [Add a filter to a report](powerbi-service-add-a-filter-to-a-report.md).

-Highlighting a column or line in a Combo Chart cross-filters the other visualizations on the report page... and vice versa.
+Highlighting a column or line in a combo chart cross-filters the other visualizations on the report page... and vice versa.